onflow/ccf/ccf_specs.md

 ## Copyright Notice

-Copyright (c) 2022 Dapper Labs and the persons identified as the document authors.
+Copyright (c) 2022 Dapper Labs, Inc. and the persons identified as the document authors.

 This document is licensed under the terms of the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more information.